kwaldenphd/python-structured-data/README.md

 85. This block of code imports the `json` module, calls the `loads()` function and passes a string of JSON data to the `loads()` function.

+86. A few notes on this workflow:
-86. NOTE: JSON strings always use double quotes, which is rendered in Python as a dictionary.
+- JSON strings always use double quotes, which is rendered in Python as a dictionary.
 Because Python dictionaries are not ordered, the order of the Python dictionary may not match the original JSON string order.
+- In this example, we are loading a single string of JSON, which means we use the `json.loads()` function.
+When loading a JSON file (or file-like object), we would need to use the `json.load()` argument.

 ## Working with JSON in Python